Section 2: Employment Policies

-5. It is expected that members of the university faculty or professional staff will report any additional employment arrangements to the Department Chair, Dean, or other appropriate supervising authority.
+5. It is expected that members of the university faculty or professional staff will report any additional employment arrangements directly to the Dean.

 Academic and professional employees may not engage in any combination of dual employment or consulting that will require more than a total of one day per week of their time.

 For specific information relating to extra service pay, contact one of the following offices: Continuing Education, Summer Sessions and Distance Learning, the Office of the Provost, or the office of the appropriate academic Dean.

 Salaries for Extra Service, Part-Time Adjunct Faculty, and Summer Session

 SUNY Oswego recognizes that part-time adjunct faculty are an important part of the college's effort to deliver high-quality instruction to students.
 It is therefore essential to ensure that SUNY Oswego can attract its share of qualified adjuncts.
 The best way to ensure this is for the college to offer salaries that are competitive with other area colleges and universities.